Encoding parameters by measurement: Forgetting can be better in quantum metrology: Conclusion

 In this work, we studied the quantum metrology of parameters encoded by a quantum measurement.
 We considered two scenarios in the estimation of a parameter or a set of parameters characterizing a general two-outcome qubit measurement: one is when the measurement outcomes are known and another one is when the outcomes are ignored.

 We found that forgetting the outcomes provides better precision in a large variety of estimation scenarios when a parameter is encoded by a two-outcome qubit measurement.
 We also derived a necessary criterion on achieving precision advantage in the outcome-recorded scenarios compared to the forgotten ones in such estimation scenarios.
-Furthermore, we established a necessary and sufficient criterion for the simultaneous estimation of two parameters, encoded by an arbitrary quantum process using qubit probes, such that the achievable QCRB is a valid bound.
-For simultaneous estimation of two parameters, not related to measurement direction, the QFIM associated with the achievable QCRB is always singular, irrespective of whether the measurement outcomes are recorded or ignored, mirroring the behavior found in estimation of two unitarily-encoded parameters with qubit probes.
+Moreover, we established a necessary and sufficient criterion for the simultaneous estimation of multiple parameters, encoded by an arbitrary quantum process using qubit probes, such that the achievable QCRB is a valid bound.
+Furthermore, for simultaneous estimation of two parameters encoded via two-outcome qubit measurement, not related to measurement direction, the QFIM associated with the achievable QCRB is always singular, irrespective of whether the measurement outcomes are recorded or ignored, mirroring the behavior found in estimation of two unitarily-encoded parameters with qubit probes.
 In contrast, when the two simultaneously estimated parameters contain one parameter related to measurement direction, the QFIM need not be singular in either the outcome-remembered or outcome-forgotten scenarios.